conference table

 When the Client Has a Collection (and It Deserves Better Than Storage)

-Many clients come to us with a collection built over years — sometimes decades.
-These pieces often carry emotional, historical, or brand significance.
-They deserve more than incidental wall space.
+Many clients come to us with a collection built over years and sometimes decades.
+These pieces often carry emotional, historical, or brand significance and deserve more than incidental wall space.

 • Wall proportions and scale